MicrosoftDocs/powerbi-docs/powerbi-docs/service-datasets-discover-across-workspaces.md

 ---
-title: Copy reports from other workspaces (Preview) - Power BI
+title: Discover datasets from different workspaces (Preview) - Power BI
 description: Learn how you can share a dataset with users across the organization.
 Then they can build reports based on your dataset in their own workspaces.
 author: maggiesMSFT
 manager: kfile